Hopefully we can answer your question here!

 Do I need to apply for graduation?

-How do I add a minor?
+Do I need a minor?

 How do I take the foreign language placement test?